Heat, Work and Energy

 Sponsored Links

-Other units used to quantify heat energy are the British Thermal Unit - Btu (the amount of heat to raise 1 lb of water by 1oF) and the Calorie (the amount of heat to raise 1 gram of water by 1oC).
-Units of energy used may be calorie (cal), Joule (J, SI unit) or Btu.
-For comparing units, check the unit converter for more information!
+Other units used to quantify heat are the British Thermal Unit - Btu (the amount of heat to raise 1 lb of water by 1 o F ) and the Calorie (the amount of heat to raise 1 gram of water by 1 oC ( or 1 K )).

-Calorie is defined as an amount of heat required to change temperature of one gram of liquid water by one degree Celsius.
+A calorie is defined as the amount of heat required to change the temperature of one gram of liquid water by one degree Celsius (or one degree Kelvin).

 1 cal = 4.184 J